New Deanery Briefing:

 Quality of life for everyone – how do we make it happen?

 with Sir Sam Everington MBBS, MRCGP, Barrister, OBE

-THIS IS THE THIRD IN A SERIES OF ON-LINE BRIEFINGS FROM THE NATIONAL DEANERIES NETWORK.
+THIS IS PART OF A SERIES OF ON-LINE BRIEFINGS FROM THE NATIONAL DEANERIES NETWORK.

 The National Deaneries Network is committed to the support and development of deaneries as units for mission and ministry.
 It was formerly known as the Church House Deaneries Group and the steering group continues to meet in Church House Westminster.

 The Network organises a conference every two years which is particularly valued by Lay Chairs and Area Deans as a space for mutual support, networking and shared learning.